extric99/Hackintosh-Gigabyte-Z390-GAMING-X-i9-9900k-5700XT/README.md

 ## Known Issues
 - Unlock with Apple Watch does not work (with current stable bios due to enabled serial port)
-- Multiple key press to wake from sleep with bluetooth (known issue with Gigabyte Gaming X or M boards) These issue are most like related to the serial port that can not be disabled anymore in recent versions of the bios.
+- Multiple key press to wake from sleep with bluetooth (known issue with Gigabyte Gaming X or M boards)

 ## Bios Setup: